 Led by a volunteer Board of Directors comprised of renowned industry leaders and experts in conducting business between Brazil and Canada, the BCCC plays a vital role in linking players from Brazilian and Canadian private and government sectors facilitating dialogue between both parties and assisting members in identifying key opportunities to expand their activities and further their business interests.

-Access to Brazilian/Canadian dignitaries and trade missions organized by the public (e.g., Ministries) and private (e.g., Industry groups) stakeholders.
+Access to Brazilian/Canadian dignitaries and trade-missions organized by public (e.g., Ministries) and private (e.g., Industry groups) stakeholders.

 Strong and reputable channel to help shape government views of specific sectors to further objectives of the business community (e.g., through policy design).